 Or you can do a little of everything, diversifying so that you have a portfolio that tends to do well in almost any investment environment.

-Here are the best long-term investments in July:
+The best long-term investments in May 2022:

 - Growth stocks

 - Bond funds

 - Dividend stocks